RonFusaishi/l4d2_vo_modding_scripts/README.md

 ## Dependencies:
 - ffmpeg

-example:
-python muter_vo.py teengirl
+python muter_vo.py <survivor>
-#This will make a completely muted zoey voice pack
+This will make a completely muted voice pack for that survivor

-python process_vo.py teengirl
+python process_vo.py <survivor>
-#This will process zoey's voice pack into being able to be installed properly as .vpk format
+This will process that survivor's voice pack into being able to be installed properly as .vpk format

-## Disclaimer: compress_vo.py requires a complete voice pack with all the voicelines associated with zoey present, so making a complete muted voice pack is required.
+**compress_vo.py requires a complete voice pack with all the voicelines associated with zoey present, so making a complete muted voice pack is required.**

-Expected output:
+survivors:

 teengirl (zoey)
 namvet (bill)